VGAS: Value-Guided Action-Chunk Selection for Few-Shot Vision-Language-Action Adaptation: Introduction

-To concretely examine this data-scarce regime, we simulate a few-shot adaptation setting that reflects realistic deployment constraints.
-Specifically, we fine-tune a pretrained VLA policy with five task demonstrations and evaluate its execution behavior on novel task instances.
-As shown in Figure~\ref{fig_trajectory}, a fine-tuned VLA often produces semantically plausible actions (e.g., reaching the correct object) around the ground-truth actions (shown in red), yet fails at execution due to subtle geometric errors such as imprecise grasps or joint-angle overshoot~\cite{kumar2022pre}.
-These near-miss candidates often reside in the high-likelihood regions of the policy's output distribution, making them indistinguishable through standard likelihood-based SFT objectives.
-This suggests that a primary bottleneck in few-shot VLA adaptation is geometric rather than semantic.
-We therefore recast adaptation as a value-guided selection problem: instead of forcing a generative policy to jointly learn semantics and precise geometric control end-to-end under sparse supervision, we decouple high-recall proposal generation from a high-precision selection stage that favors candidates with the highest chance of long-horizon success.
+To study this data-scarce regime, we simulate a realistic few-shot adaptation setting by fine-tuning a pretrained VLA policy with only five demonstrations per task, and evaluating it on held-out demonstrations with different initial spatial configurations (e.g., object positions).
+As shown in Figure~\ref{fig:action_dis}, the fine-tuned policy generally preserves the task semantics, producing actions toward the correct object.
+However, due to the limited state--action coverage, even slight variations in the initial spatial configuration can make the policy's action predictions less concentrated, yielding dispersed near-miss predictions around the ground-truth actions.
+Although semantically reasonable, these predictions are often geometrically imprecise and can cause failures such as inaccurate grasps, end-effector pose deviations, or joint-angle overshoot~\cite{kumar2022pre,zhao2023learning}.
+This suggests that few-shot VLA adaptation is primarily limited by geometric precision under sparse supervision, rather than semantic understanding alone.
+Motivated by this, we reformulate adaptation as a value-guided selection problem: instead of requiring a generative policy to jointly acquire semantic reasoning and fine-grained geometric control end-to-end, we decouple adaptation into high-recall proposal generation and high-precision value-based selection, prioritizing candidates with the highest likelihood of long-horizon success.